-My name is Tabitha and I am an nineteen year old girl with a debilitating form of Muscular Dystrophy.
+My name is Tabitha and I am a twenty-one-year-old girl with a debilitating form of Muscular Dystrophy.
 Since my diagnosis in fourth grade, I have struggled endlessly with physically getting around school and my home.
 After eight surgeries on both legs and my spine, I was unable to get around my large campus and began to study at home.
 I missed my interactive academic life and daily encounters with my friends, but was forced to remain home because of my severe balance and strength deficits in my legs and core.

 With the help of family and friends I decided to found Pawsitive Pawsibilities in order to raise funds to train and place service dogs with other children.
 After meeting a service dog placed with a wounded warrior, I decided to expand to veterans as well.
 The process of selecting, training and placing service dogs is lengthy and expensive, consuming approximately 20,000 dollars and 2 to 3 years of training.
 My foundation seeks to raise money to fund service dogs for families unable to afford one.
 I know how Sunny changed my life, and I want to offer my experience to others.
 Pawsitive Pawsibilities seeks to fund service dog teams across the country for children with physical disability, teams that are confident in any situation and allow the human partner to experience the unconditional love of an animal and a confidence and freedom previously unknown.

-So far, we have succeeded in raising money for the placement fees for eight service dogs.
+So far, we have succeeded in raising money for the placement fees for ten service dogs.
 Our dogs serve across the country, with people with very different needs.
 We are going to continue to raise money and awareness, and hopefully will place multiple dogs in upcoming years.
-As our organization is entirely donations based, any help is much appreciated and is tax-deductible.
+As our organization is entirely donations-based, any help is much appreciated and is tax-deductible.
 100% of donations are set aside for the purchase of dogs; all legal and promotional costs will be covered personally.